LedioDylgjeri/Connect-4/README.md

 # Connect-4

-This was a chance to create a childhood game I couldn't get enough of.
+This was a chance to create a childhood game I could not get enough of.

 ## Game descrtiption:
-This game consists of 6 rows and 7 columns.
+The game consists of 6 rows and 7 columns.
 Players alternately fill the white circles with their chosen color until there is a winner or a tie.

 ## How the game is played:
 * Player must match 4 white circles with the same color fill vertically, horizontally or diagonally